 Ernest Ogbozor, PhD

-Dr. Ernest Ogbozor is a scholar-practitioner of conflict and development, peacebuilding, and humanitarian action.
-He was a recipient of the Ford Foundation International Fellowship and taught at George Washington University, Northeastern University, and George Mason University.
+Dr. Ernest Ogbozor is a visiting researcher at the German Institute for Development and Sustainability (IDOS), Bonn.
+His current research is on social cohesion in the context of the Lake Chad Basin.
+Dr. Ogbozor was a recipient of the Ford Foundation International Fellowship and has taught at George Washington University, Northeastern University and George Mason University.
+He is a scholar-practitioner of conflict and development, peacebuilding and humanitarian action.
 His research addresses two fundamental questions: to understand the micro-level impact of conflict and the strategies used by local communities to cope with violence and protect their livelihoods.
-His recent research focuses on understanding household resilience to violent extremism in the Lake Chad Basin.
-His professional experience includes work at the International Committee of the Red Cross (ICRC) as a frontline humanitarian response officer, research contractor for the United States Institute of Peace (USIP), and monitoring & evaluation consultant at Search for Common Ground (SfCG).
+His professional experience includes work at the International Committee of the Red Cross (ICRC) as a frontline humanitarian response officer, research contractor for the United States Institute of Peace (USIP) and monitoring and evaluation consultant at Search for Common Ground (SfCG).
 His publications include “From Counter-terrorism to Livelihood Destruction: Factors Causing Systemic and Continuing Destruction of Livelihoods in the Lake Chad Basin.”